 'api_key': 'your_2captcha_api_key',

-'no_proxy': True # Don't send proxy details to the CAPTCHA service
+'no_proxy': True # Don't leak proxy to service

 }